DanielLimWeiEn/Shop_Hop/README.md

 # ShopHop
 A price comparison web application built using the MERN stack.

+## Note
+Do open the Backend server and wait for it to display the greeting "Hello to ShopHop API" first before attempting to access the frontend.

 | Information | Links|
 | --- | --- |
 | README | [Link](https://docs.google.com/document/d/1H7JOCpQ5OAtGrIciA-CQJ8qwRTSO9jOImZdv7CpbRWc/edit?usp=sharing)|